Improve Your Personal Leadership Brand With These Expert Tips

-“We used to call him ‘the evil twins’ because the same guy who would be there on Monday was a different guy on Tuesday,” said Stuart, leadership programs manager at the KU Edwards Campus (KUEC).
+“We used to call him ‘the evil twins’ because the same guy who would be there on Monday was a different guy on Tuesday,” said Stuart, leadership instructor at the KU Edwards Campus (KUEC).
 “And that's very, very difficult.”

 That boss?
 He had a bad leadership brand.